osbornemj/text2bib/README.md

 ## License

-This project, including Laravel framework, is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project, including the Laravel framework, is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).